If you are serious about woodworking, you’ve come to the right place.

-What you get—Members can participate in one or many of our working groups (see below) that collectively host 50+ how-to meet-ups a year that include lectures, demonstrations and symposia.
-Plus you get a 10% discount (or more) from our sponsors for buying wood, tools and more—that’s a savings that will easily cover your membership fee.
+General Meetings, Special Interest Groups & Small Meetings—Members can participate in one or many of our working groups (see below) that collectively host 65+ how-to meet-ups a year that include lectures, demonstrations.

 "The Guild is such a wonderful organization!
 Its magazine might be the best woodworking magazine I get, and I get a few.
 I took a class from Alan Mitchell six or seven years ago, built a few things, just loved it, and then somehow drifted away from woodworking.

 I want to get back into it, and cannot imagine that such talent as that I missed this morning can be accessed just for the asking.
 Those of you who make the Guild work are doing a wonderful thing, and I very much hope to see myself much more involved in your activities in the future.